git-bug/git-bug/webui/Readme.md

 ## How to develop

-1. Compile the go binary
-   - run `make` in the **root** directory
-2. Run the GraphQL backend on the port 3001
+### Run GraphQL backend

+1. Download a git-bug stable binary.

+2. Execute git-bug binary inside directory for the git repository it will manage issues:
-   - `./git-bug webui -p 3001`
+   - git-bug webui -p 3001
-3. Run the hot-reloadable development WebUI

-   - run `npm start` in the **webui** directory
+### Run ReactJS front-end

+1. Clone git-bug repository.

+2. Enter webui directory and install libraries needed:
+   - npm install

+3. Generate ts code from graphql files and run webui in development mode
+   - npm start

+3.1.
+If You got compilation errors from lint, run lint command below and start again:
+   - npm run lint -- --fix
+   - npm start

+3.2.
 The development version of the WebUI is configured to query the backend on the port 3001.
 You can now live edit the js code and use the normal backend.

 ## Bundle the web UI